 Andy Moore is in his second season at Virginia Tech and begins his first season as an assistant coach.
 During the 2012-13 season, Moore served as the Director of Men’s Basketball Operations for the Hokies.
 He joined the Tech staff in June of 2012.

-Moore comes to Blacksburg following four years at Eastern Michigan University.
+Moore came to Blacksburg following four years at Eastern Michigan University.
 Moore moved into game operations during the 2011-12 academic year after spending the three previous seasons as a full-time assistant coach at EMU.
 This was Moore’s second stint at EMU, as he served as the director of basketball operations from 2000-02.